 All full-time non-EEA students are required to have private medical insurance, obtained either personally or through a group scheme operated by their school, at the time of their registration.
-DCAS provides a group private medical insurance scheme through Academy Plus.
+DCAS provides a group private medical insurance scheme through Academy Plus for policies issued prior to 31/May/2025, and Study & Protect for policies issued from 01/Jun/2025.
 The procedures for attaining medical insurance are as follows: